title: Vision category: Programming position: 6

 rotation.z The yaw of the marker

-code The ID number of the marker
+info.id The ID number of the marker

-info.size The length of the black edge of the marker in meters.
+info.size The length of the black edge of the marker in meters

 detection Technical information which has been inferred from the image.